dragonflyoss/d7y.io/blog/2023-03-20-dragonfly-v2-0-9-is-released/index.md

 - Scheduler adds PieceDownloadTimeout parameter, which indicates that if the piece download times out, the scheduler will change the task state to TaskStateFailed.
 - Add health service to each GRPC service.
 - Add reflection to each GRPC service.
-- Manager supports redis sentinal model.
+- Manager supports redis sentinel model.
 - Refactor dynconfig package to remove json.Unmarshal, improving its runtime efficiency.
 - Fix panic caused by hashring not being built.
 - Previously, most of the pieces were downloaded from the same parent.
 Now, different pieces are downloaded from different parents to improve download efficiency and distribute bandwidth among multiple parents.